Steyrix/android-dev-interview-questions/README.md

 is not available in interfaces.

 #### What are Delegates?
-Can use instance of a class/interface to pass the behavior
+Class delegates are mechanism which provides the ability to use instance of a class/interface to pass the behavior.
+Field delegates are used to override specific property's set and get operations.
+Eventhough `get` and `set` can be implemented manually, delegates are reusable while "manual" getters and setters are not.

 #### What is Java Memory Model
-Shortly, Java Memory model states that each thread has its own segment of memory.
+Shortly, Java Memory model states that each thread has its own segment of memory and that CAS (see below) operations are guarantted to be atomic.

 #### How do Atomics work?
 Atomic uses CompareAndSet / CompareAndSwap operations which is primitive CPU-level operation.